TakafumiSakagami/cpiaengine/README.md

 You can make custom fades/transitions for `spimg` or `bgimg` in a sprite editor, then build them as preset animations within `spriter.h` to reuse whenever needed.

-An example 3-frame fade animation is provided to overlay over any images you wish to make a fader for, as well as an aseprite document showing the overlays in use.
+An example 3-frame fade animation can be made by applying the provided dither patterns over any images you wish to make a fader for.
+An Aseprite document showing the overlays in use is also provided.

 ![](Dev%20Assets/sprite_transition1.png)![](Dev%20Assets/sprite_transition2.png)![](Dev%20Assets/sprite_transition3.png)